Policies and Important Information

 - Claim number, if applicable (You must notify your employer of any on-the-job injury.
 Your employer will need to submit additional information to the industrial carrier.)

-For services related to a motor vehicle accident, Tri-State Memorial Hospital will submit a bill on your behalf once the following information is received:
+For services related to a motor vehicle accident, TriState Health will submit a bill on your behalf once the following information is received:

 - The name of the responsible party

 - The name and phone number of the responsible party’s auto insurance carrier and agent name

 - The guarantor’s auto insurance company name, phone number, and agent name

 Financial Assistance may cover necessary or emergent medical treatment received from a hospital or clinic.
 The level of assistance received is based on family income and eligibility criteria provided by The Department of Health and Human Services.

 If you feel you are in need of financial assistance, please call Financial Services at 509.758.4652.

 TriState Health understands high deductibles and coinsurances mean that you are likely paying more out of your own pocket for health care services.
 We know that uncertainty about the financial side of receiving health care can be distressing and we want to help as best we can.
 We are pleased to offer patient financial estimation services based on your medical benefits and our reimbursement contract with your health plan.
 You can obtain an estimate by contacting a Patient Access Representative at 509.254.2716.

 At TriState we make every reasonable effort to be accurate, but estimates are not a guarantee.
 To help ensure the best estimate possible, we recommend that you also talk with the Member Services Department at your health plan or other applicable insurer.
 They are the most knowledgeable and up-to-date about the status of your benefits and eligibility.
 You can usually find their contact information on your member identification card.